 While this may seem like a hassle, it is essential information in an audit.

 This Q&A is here to just alert you that there are situations that can create or flip-flop tax homes.
-Please call us to discuss your particular situation.
+Please set up a tax home consult with us to discuss your particular situation.
 The “tax home determination” and “main place of business” requirements are what we specialize in understanding and this webs site is already big enough!

-Try to think of your permanent address is what you use as a legal address.
-It is the address you use to register your driver’s license or vote.
-(It is also where you jury duty letter gets sent. -awk!)
+Try to think of your permanent address as a legal address.
+It is the address you use to register your driver’s license or to vote.
 It is the place that you have used historically as your home, and the place you plan to use in the future.
 Usually, your permanent address remains until you take steps to change it to another location.

-The confusion is in that for 99% of the people in the US the permanent residence is in the same area as their tax home, but for travelers, it takes on a whole new meaning.
+The confusion is that for 99% of the people in the US, the permanent residence is in the same area as their tax home, but for travelers, it takes on a whole new meaning.

 Advantages to being an Itinerant Worker

-If you do not have a tax home, the IRS considers you an “itinerant” and your tax home is wherever you are working.
-In other words “wherever you go, there you are.”
-Money is not everything in life and living around a tax deduction can defeat the advantages of traveling: Freedom, Professional Experience, and Exploration.
+If you do not have a tax home, the IRS considers you “itinerant” and your tax home is wherever you are working.
+Money is not everything in life and living around a tax deduction can defeat the advantages of traveling: freedom, professional experience, and exploration.
 However, freedom comes with a price and you must do the math to see if that price is worth it.

-In the end, you may find that after your subtract the costs of 1) maintaining your tax home, 2) the costs of traveling home every so often, and 3) losing pay for the weeks you take off to spend at home, your tax savings may have dwindles down to $3K-5K.
-You may find yourself deciding that it is a small price to pay the rare opportunity to travel and experience new areas.
+In the end, you may find that after you subtract the costs of maintaining your tax home, the costs of traveling home every so often, and losing pay for the weeks you take off to spend at home, your tax savings may have dwindled down to $3K-5K.
+You may find yourself deciding that it is a small price to pay for the rare opportunity to travel and experience new areas.

 Sometimes friends or family are reluctant to take rent from travelers because they now think that they have to declare that income on their tax return, leading to more record keeping, filing a Schedule E, etc. Not necessarily.
 If they are of the I-hate-paperwork persuasion, there is a simpler option.